Holiday & Sickness

 Changes of Address or Telephone Numbers

-Please ensure that the preschool is notified of any changes in your home address, email address and / or telephone numbers.
+Please ensure that the Preschool is notified of any changes in address or telephone numbers.

 Suggestions, Questions & Problems

-To discuss any suggestions, questions or problems you may have concerning your child or the preschool, please do not hesitate to contact the Manager, Mrs. Sandra Case to make an appointment.
-You may also approach any member of the PTA.
+To discuss any suggestions, questions or problems you may have concerning your child or the Preschool, please do not hesitate to contact the Manager, Mrs. Sandra Case to make an appointment.

-Our Parent Teacher Committee provides parents with many opportunities to become involved in the preschool, by organising events like coffee mornings, concerts and fundraising.
-Any parent interested in becoming involved in this committee can do so by contacting Mrs Case, who will pass your details on to the Chair of the Committee.
+Our Parents’ Committee provides parents with many opportunities to become involved in the preschool by organising events such as Coffee Mornings, Kitchen Helpers, etc. Any parent interested in becoming involved in this committee can do so by contacting Mrs. Case who will pass your details on to the Chair of the Committee.